Albert0i/probabilistic-data-structure/README.md

 - [Probabilistic data structure commands](https://redis.io/docs/latest/operate/oss_and_stack/stack-with-enterprise/bloom/commands/) for Bloom filter, Cuckoo filter and Top-k.

 ---
-> Bloom Filters and Cuckoo Filters are called "filters" because their primary function is to efficiently determine *whether an element is probably in a set or definitely not* ─── essentially acting as *screening mechanisms* for data.
+> Note: Bloom Filters and Cuckoo Filters are called "filters" because their primary function is to efficiently determine *whether an element is probably in a set or definitely not* ─── essentially acting as *screening mechanisms* for data.
 They are used for *fast membership testing* while minimizing memory usage.

 > Other probabilistic data structures, like HyperLogLog, Count-Min Sketch, and Top-K, focus on *approximate counting, frequency estimation, or ranking* rather than membership testing.
 Since these structures *don’t filter elements out* but instead *aggregate data*, they are not classified as "filters."